 All other rules and elements are identical to those in the Senior A class.
-Senior A and Senior B dogs compete on the same course though they are placed separately (see Ribbons and Placements).
-Senior B dogs can be in the same blinds as Senior A dogs.
+Senior A and Senior B dogs compete on the same course though they are placed separately (see "Ribbons and Placements" on page 24).

 SECTION 8.
 Master Barn Hunt (RATM)